-The significance of impacts on deep-sea ecosystems following disturbances from DSM is not yet known.
-Life in some energetically-rich habitats, such as at hydrothermal vents, can begin to recolonize within years to decades after a disturbance.
+The significance of impacts from DSM has not been determined.
+Life in some energetically rich habitats, such as at hydrothermal vents, can begin to recolonize within years to decades after a disturbance.
 However, deep-sea corals and sponges often grow only a few millimeters per year, meaning they may not regenerate for many hundreds of years after being damaged, if they recover at all.
-Dredge marks in sediment created up to 40 years ago during simulated mining experiments in a manganese nodule-rich area appear unchanged today.
-Taken together, these observations suggest that there is significant variability in the rate and ability of various deep-sea ecosystems to recover after disturbances.
-Additional scientific data are required to better understand this variability and to determine the metrics that should be used to assess DSM's environmental sustainability.
+Dredge marks in sediment created up to 50 years ago during mining equipment tests in a manganese nodule-rich area appear unchanged today.
+Taken together, these observations suggest that there is variability in the rate and ability of various deep-sea ecosystems to recover after disturbances.
+Additional scientific data are required to better understand this variability and to determine the metrics that should be used to assess DSM's impacts.

-DSM's potential environmental and ecological impacts could pose an uneven distribution of economic benefits and negative impacts on cultural heritage sites and commercial and subsistence fisheries.
-The disturbance of the seabed and the release of sediment plumes could impact marine ecosystems in ways we do not yet fully understand, potentially posing significant concerns marginalized or Indigenous communities. particularly on islands.
-The uncertainty surrounding plume transport and the effects of surface processing on water quality further heightens concerns, particularly for fisheries that depend on stable ocean habitats and clear water conditions.
+Additional natural and social science research is required to further understand how DSM's potential environmental and ecological impacts could potentially impose an uneven distribution of economic benefits, including whether such impacts may affect fisheries and cultural heritage.
+The disturbance of the seabed and the release of sediment plumes could impact marine ecosystems in ways we do not yet fully understand.
+Additional research is needed to quantify and characterize the uncertainty surrounding plume transport, the effects sea-surface processing may have on water quality, and associated implications for fisheries that depend on stable ocean habitats and clear water conditions.